alexramos/CarND-LaneLines-P1/writeup.md

 There are several shortcomings with the current lane-finding pipeline

-- jittering
-- yellow lines
-- car in front
+- In the submitted output videos, the detected lines jitter a lot frame-to-frame.

+- In the challenge video, my algorithm has a hard time detecting line segments from the left yellow line during the lighter asphalt portion of the video.

+- No single set of parameters that worked well for both the test images/video and challenge video.
+I had to tweak the pipeline parameters in order to get it to work well for the challenge video.

+- The region-of-interest is hardcoded to a trapezoidal area that extends all the way to the bottom of an image.
+If a large portion of the car is in the image, many false line segments may be detected.

-- only capable of drawing straight lines
+- The algorithm is only capable of drawing straight lines.
+During sharp turns, the drawn lines will not reflected the actual path of lane lines in front of the car.

 ### 3. Suggest possible improvements to your pipeline